Combining current academic thinking and industry practice to reflect the dynamic and international nature of global marketing.

 In designing this programme, the University has built on decades of both academic and practitioner experience in the area of marketing, to produce a degree which reflects the increasingly global dynamic of modern business.

-The MSc Global Marketing has been designed to provide you with an integrated knowledge of the contemporary theories and practices utilised within industry.
+The MSc Global Marketing has been designed to provide you with an integrated knowledge of the contemporary theories and practices utilised within the industry.
 You will acquire the tools and techniques necessary to build a successful marketing career within the growing global business environment.
 You will develop knowledge in key areas including consumer behaviour, marketing planning, branding and the use of digital technologies.
-You will also gain a comprehensive understanding of the cross-cultural challenges within international business and you will develop the knowledge, marketing expertise and personal skills crucial within global marketing.
+You will also gain a comprehensive understanding of the cross-cultural challenges within international business and you will develop the knowledge, marketing expertise and personal skills crucial to global marketing.

-The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to address these challenges.
+The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to addressing these challenges.